 - Network.
-Meet with departmental representatives, deans, directors of studies, advisors, peer academic advisors, career counselors, peer career advisors, faculty, upperclassmen and alumni to discuss majors and career paths.
+Meet with departmental representatives, deans, directors of studies, advisors, peer academic advisors, career advisers, peer career advisors, faculty, upperclassmen and alumni to discuss majors and career paths.

 Explore Your Options

 - Learn from others.
 Search the TigerNet Alumni Directory for alumni volunteers by major.